 It is important to understand and be familiar with the legal responsibilities and implications in your jurisdiction(s).

-If the issues are complex or if you would like more information about ACP matters, the Decision Assist Advance Care Planning Advisory Service
+If the issues are complex or if you would like more information about ACP matters, the National Advance Care Planning Support Service

 is available for telephone enquiries.